ps99-io/ps99-io/README.md

 # Hi there 👋, I am Preetam Sarkar

-**I am a Backend Developver and CSE final year underGrad Student in Bengal Institute of Technology.**
+**I am a Backend Developver and CSE underGrad Student in Bengal Institute of Technology.**
 **I Like To Implement My Skills On NodeJS, ExpressJs, MongoDB** **and I am an artist I love to sketch portraits in charcoal**